Fence Permit Requirements in New York City, NY

 If you live in an HOA community: hOAs frequently restrict fence materials, colors, heights, and styles, often more strictly than city code.
 Review your CC&Rs and submit to your Architectural Review Committee (ARC) before applying for a city permit.

-Estimated Project Timeline in New York City
+Estimated Project Timeline

-Here's a typical timeline for a fence / gate project in New York City, NY:
+Here's a typical timeline for a fence project:

-Timeline is based on New York City's typical about 4 weeks permit processing time.
+Timeline is based on the typical about 4 weeks permit processing time.
 Actual timelines vary by project complexity, completeness of application, and current department workload.

 Answer a few quick questions for a personalized answer about your specific project.